 Some of Council's activities exhibit exacerbator pays characteristics, in particular 'Regulation Monitoring'.
-Through the use of fees and charges and fines the Council will seek to recover expenditure where this situation exists.
-However it is acknowledged that it can be difficult or inefficient to identify exacerbators (e.g. fly-tipping of refuse) and in these circumstances activities will be funded through general rates.
+Through the use of fees and charges (including fines), the Council will seek to recover expenditure where this situation exists.
+However, it is acknowledged that it can be difficult or inefficient to identify exacerbators (e.g. fly-tipping of refuse) and in these circumstances activities will be funded through general rates.

-3.5 Costs and benefits
+3.5 Costs and benefits (of separate funding)